 This is the worst possible day to start.
 Your body is probably tired after a New Year’s party and you are probably not in the right mind frame to start.
 Take your resolutions seriously and make sure that you are mentally prepared to tackling them.

 Give yourself a few days after the winter holidays to build up the excitement and think in advance about the possible roadblocks that you might encounter on your way and how will you deal with them.
 Jogging in the morning to stay in shape can seem a noble resolution until… you wake up to a gray rainy morning.
 Then what?
-Think about things like this and failure-proof your New Year’s Resolutions.
+Think about things like this and failure-proof your resolutions.